 Estrogen lotions, sprays, or gels applied externally to the skin (topical form)

 Estrogen or combination estrogen-progestogen skin patches (transdermal form)

 As tablets taken by mouth, estrogen and a progestogen may be taken as two tablets or as a combination tablet.
 Commonly, estrogen and a progestogen are taken every day.
 This schedule may result in irregular vaginal bleeding during the first year or more of therapy.
-(However, if bleeding continues for more than a year, women should see their doctor.)
+(However, if bleeding starts or continues, women should contact their doctor to see if further evaluation is needed.)
 Alternatively, estrogen may be taken daily, with a progestogen taken for 12 to 14 days each month.
 With this schedule, most women have monthly vaginal bleeding on the days after they take progestogen.

 Vaginal forms of estrogen are inserted into the vagina.
 These forms include

 A cream that is inserted with a plastic applicator

 A tablet that is inserted with or without a plastic applicator

 There are many different products, which come in different doses and which contain different types of estrogen.
 Creams and rings may contain a high or low dose of estrogen.
 If a high dose of estrogen is used in vaginal forms, women are also given a progestogen to reduce the risk of endometrial cancer.
 Usually, a low dose is sufficient for vaginal symptoms.

 Using a vaginal form of estrogen may be more effective than taking estrogen by mouth for symptoms that affect the vagina (such as drying or thinning).
 Such treatment helps prevent intercourse from being painful, lessens urinary urgency, and reduces the risk of bladder infections.